Phenomenal-Cat/NewAtlantis/source/index.rst

       New Atlantis Laboratories develops open-source :bdg-ref-success:`software <NA_SoftwareIndx>` extensions and :bdg-ref-info:`hardware <NA_HardwareIndx>` designs for the cognitive neuroscience research community, with the goal of accelerating scientific discovery.

       Conducting novel scientific research often requires the development of custom tools to address specific needs for which there are no commercially available solutions.
 Accessible, well documented, open-source solutions that permit sharing and modification reduce wasteful reinventing of the wheel, and are therefore **critical to improving research efficiency**.
-New Atlantis strives to assist the research community through the free and open distribution of resources and knowledge.
+New Atlantis strives to assist the research community through the free and :ref:`open distribution <about>` of resources and knowledge.

     .. grid-item-card::
       :columns: 3